eboyer/boyerplate/README.md

 Local Development
 ---
-To get started, navigate to the directory you pull this into and run:
+To get started, navigate to the directory you clone this repository in and run:

 ```bash
 bundle install
 bower install
 ```

+This will install all ruby dependencies as well as install [Koi](http://koi.eboyer.io) for a SCSS base.

 When you're developing locally type: